 In the bowl of a stand mixer beat the butter, granulated and brown sugar on medium-high until smooth, for about 2 minutes.
 Add the egg, egg yolk and vanilla and beat on medium-high until combined, for about 1 minute.
 Scrape down the sides of the bowl.

-Combine flour, cornstarch, baking powder and salt.
+Combine flour, cornstarch, baking soda and salt.
 Stir in the dry ingredients on low speed, this takes about 1 minute.

 Stir in the matcha powder and then add the chocolate chips, mix until combined.
 Scrape down the sides of the bowl.
 The dough should be thick.